gomesla/aimless/assignment_05_01/README.md

     </tr>
     <tr>
         <th>Answer</th>
-        <td>Based on the analysis below Bar coupons were accepted at close to double rate for people go to bars more than once a month and had passengers that were not a kid and had occupations other than farming, fishing, or forestry (70.94%) vs others (29.79%)</td>
+        <td>Based on the analysis Bar coupons were accepted at close to double rate for people go to bars more than once a month and had passengers that were not a kid and had occupations other than farming, fishing, or forestry (70.94%) vs others (29.79%)</td>
     </tr>
 </table>